rehierl/abstract-properties/_notes.md

 # todos

-- continue here ...
+- more "polishing work" - readmes
+- thin out the wikipedia links
+- provide an "abstract" in the readme
+- flesh out "the things we know" in 05-02
-- chapter 17 - finish the remarks
+- chapter 17 - flesh out the remarks
 - the focus is on rooted paths

-wikipedia links
-- copy wikipedia links from the maths repo
-- i.e. the "_wikipedia.md" files
+- chapter 18 - flesh out the epilogue

-the readme files
-- are all more or less "initialized"
-- they need to be fleshed out at some point